RealStr1ke/AoC/README.md

 `aocs run (year) (day) -p [part]` - Runs the solution for the given year and day with the given part.
 This will save the result to the `config.json` file for later use.
 If no part is given, it runs both parts.

+`aocs

 <!-- `aocs test (year) (day) -p [part]` - Runs the tests for the given year and day with the given part.
 If no part is given, it runs both parts. -->

 `aocs view (year) (day) -p [part]` - Displays the challenge text for the given year and day.
 If no part is given, it'll display both parts.

 `aocs submit (year) (day) [solution] -p [part]` - Submits the solution for the given year and day with the given part.
 If no solution is given, it'll use the solution saved in the `config.json` file.

+`aocs leaderboard (year) (day) [--personal] [--global] [--times] [--private <code>] [--list]` - Displays global points leaderboards, private leaderboards, completion times, and personal stats for Advent of Code challenges.
+Defaults to current year if not specified.
+Defaults to global points leaderboard if no flags are specified.

 `aocs stats (year)` - Displays the global completion stats for the given year.
 If no year is given, it'll display the stats for the current year.